Watts-Energy/Watts.Azure/README.md

 To run Data Factory (Copy data) and Data Lake tests, fill in
 - SubscriptionId
-- ActiveDirectoryTenantId
+- Credentials.TenantId
-- AdfClientId
+- Credentials.ClientId
-- ClientSecret
+- Credentials.ClientSecret
 - StorageAccountName
 - StorageAccountKey

 and additionally
 - DataLakeStoreName

+To run Azure Service Bus tests fill
+- SubscriptionId
+- ResourceGroupName
+- NamespaceName
+- Location
+- Credentials.TenantId
+- Credentials.ClientId
+- Credentials.ClientSecret

 if you want to run tests that involve Azure Data Lake.
 Both the **DataCopyEnvironment** and **DataLakeEnvironment** have the above settings, except *DataLakeStoreName* which is exclusive to Data lake (obviously).